rzc0d3r/MIUI-Booster/README.md

 * Makes infinite cloud storage in google photos
   > This probably doesn't work now...
 * Disables system boot animation
+* Removes the pop-up window that says there is little charge left
+* Slightly speeds up system animations
 ---

 ## How to customize the list of catologs to be deleted